tickster/tickster-api-client/README.md

 #### Create Sqlite database

-From the console project run the following to create a new migration
+From the console project, run the following to create a new migration

 `dotnet ef migrations add <your name for the migration> -p ..\TicksterSampleApp.Infrastructure\TicksterSampleApp.Infrastructure.csproj`